Sr. Developer in my organization asked me following question:

-Question : Does order of conditions matter in WHERE clause?
-If we move the conditions in WHERE clause does it increases the performance?
-Does SQL Server WHERE conditions supports short circuit?
+Question: Does the order of conditions matter in WHERE clause?
+If we move the conditions in the WHERE clause does it increases the performance?
+Does SQL Server WHERE conditions support a short circuit?

-In SQL Server order does not matter in WHERE clause.
+In SQL Server order does not matter in the WHERE condition.
 SQL Server does not short circuit conditions as well it does not help in performance.

 I disagree.